Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-changes-english.rst

 Version 2.2.2
 -------------

-Not realised yet.

- - in ``Mock-Simulators``: the plural is used now (simulatorS), as the example set is expected to grow
+In ``Mock-Simulators``: the plural is used now (simulatorS), as the example set is expected to grow.